Edasgh/notegenius/README.md

 **Notegenius** addresses this challenge by providing an AI-powered environment where students can:

-* Upload notes and generate smart summaries
+* Upload study materials and generate smart summaries
 * Ask specific questions about any part of their content
 * Convert YouTube videos into structured notes
 * Explore and understand GitHub codebases through natural language
+* Generate quiz from notes
 ---
 ## ✨ Features